NetLogo/NetLogo-Libraries/README.md

 All of these fields are mandatory.
 All values to the right of the colon should be wrapped in single-quotes (i.e. `"value"`).  `longDescription` may be wrapped in triple-quotes (i.e. `"""value"""`) in order to hold a multiline string.

 If you are simply uploading a new version (and not an entirely new extension), the only things that you usually need to change in `libraries.conf` are the extension's `version` field and its `downloadURL`.
 And, of course, you still need to also include the new `.zip` file (as mentioned in (1)).

+## Email submission

+If you do not want to use a pull request to add your extension to the library or to have it updated, you can instead email the CCL developer team at feedback@ccl.northwestern.edu.
+You'll need to provide the same information as in the pull request along with the file package, but we'll take care of getting the repository updated.